DaveFace/CheekyFPS/README.md

 - Basic settings management

 ## Things I might add
-- Parkour actions (climbing, vaulting) There is a WIP implementation of this but it doesn't work yet!
+- Parkour actions (climbing, vaulting) There is a WIP implementation of parkour detection, but the actual movement is not implemented.
+I'm not sure when / if I will get around to doing this.
+If you manage to get it working, feel free to send me a note and we can merge it.

 ## Getting Started
 This project is 100% Blueprints, using Unreal Engine 4.25.
 No other pre-requisites required.